Under Her Control: Production

 La jefa is Fran Torres' debut feature film.
 The screenplay was penned by Laura Sarmiento.
 Produced by Feelgood Media, Francisco Torres Quincoces, Hugo-Daniel Boyero Garmendia, Penúltima Toma AIE, Teoponte PC and Audiovisuales del Monte, filming took place in 2021, shooting in Madrid in July.

 Release

-Distributed by Filmax, it was theatrically released in Spain on 29 April 2022.
+Distributed by Filmax, it was theatrically released in Spain on 29 April 2022, grossing €22,400 at the domestic box office.
+It was released on-demand by Netflix on 31 August 2022 as Under Her Control.